Qovery/documentation/website/docs/using-qovery/integration/webhook.md

 * A deployment has failed in the environment.

 Two types of webhooks can be created within Qovery:
-- **Standard**: this type of webhook will send a payload to the defined url with a Qovery proprietary format (same as the response available on [this API endpoint](https://api-doc.qovery.com/#tag/Environment-Main-Calls/operation/getEnvironmentStatus))
+- **Standard**: this type of webhook will send a payload to the defined url with a Qovery proprietary format (check out our [Webhook payload](#webhook-payload) documentation for more information on the payload format)
 - **Slack**: this type of webhook will send pre-formatted messages using the Slack messaging syntax.
 Have a look at our [Slack integration][docs.using-qovery.integration.slack] for more information on the integration.

 <!--